LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/set_logtalk_flag_2.rst

 :ref:`predicates_set_logtalk_flag_2` built-in predicate called from an :ref:`directives_initialization_1` directive.
 For a description of the predefined compiler flags, consult the :ref:`programming_flags` section in the User Manual.
+The directive affects the compilation of all terms that follow it within scope of the directive.

 Template and modes
 ------------------